elasticdog/elasticdog-com/content/GrapheneOS Minimal-Exposure Setup Guide.md

 ## App Installation Precedence

 Before installing an app, first consider whether the service works well in Vanadium.
 Web access runs inside Vanadium's hardened sandbox, exposes far less attack surface, and avoids granting apps long-term permissions.
-Whenever a website provides the functionality you need, it's the most private and secure option
+Whenever a website provides the functionality you need, it's the most private and secure option.

 If you do need to install an app, use the following source hierarchy, ordered by trust level: